multiplicit-com/Sheets-to-mysql/README.md

 # Sheets-to-mysql
-A script to load a tab from sheets into a MYSql Database.
+A PHP script to load a tab from sheets into a MYSql Database.

 There are four possible import modes, which can be decided on individually for each tab.